Art Classes for Children – Senior Level – Ages 11-13

 Term Topic

-Each term, we develop a set of lesson plans based on a new topic to keep your child engaged.
+Each term, we develop fresh lesson plans around an exciting new topic to keep your child fully engaged and inspired.

 Term Topic

-Each term, we develop a set of lesson plans based on a new topic to keep your child engaged.
+Each term, we develop fresh lesson plans around an exciting new topic to keep your child fully engaged and inspired.

 What Will Students Do & Learn

-Through a mix of structured lessons and creative exploration, students will build confidence in their artistic skills while being encouraged to express their unique perspectives.
-By the end of the term, students will have completed a finished portrait ready for submission to the Young Archie competition.
-They’ll also gain insights into the process of entering their work and celebrating the achievements of young artists across Australia.
+Through a mix of structured lessons and free-flowing exploration, students will build confidence in their artistic skills while being encouraged to draw from their dreams and fantasies.
+By the end of the term, students will have completed a major “dream world” canvas ready for display in a mini gallery show or addition to their personal portfolio.
+They’ll also gain insights into how Surrealism can be a tool for self-expression, helping them process ideas and emotions in fun, innovative ways.

-Skills Students Will Learn in the “Young Archies” Term
+Skills Students Will Learn in the “Surrealism & Dreamscapes” Term

-By exploring the techniques and styles of these celebrated Australian artists, students will not only build technical skills but also discover how to express their unique perspectives through portraiture.
-These lessons will prepare them to create meaningful and captivating entries for the Young Archie competition, reflecting the emotional and artistic depth celebrated by this prestigious event.
+By exploring the techniques and styles of these legendary Surrealists, students will not only build technical skills but also discover how to channel imagination into captivating creations.
+These lessons will prepare them to produce meaningful artworks that stand out in portfolios or exhibitions, reflecting the innovative spirit celebrated in Surrealism.

 Materials